robstave/ArduinoComponentSketches/README.md

 Of course, these are really arduino chips with the limitations that come with that such as speed, quantization and code quirks.
 I am focusing on ATTiny85, 84 and 2313 for the most part.
 Again, these are components, not full blown products.

-There are a few things out there with similar concepts it would appear.
+There are a few things out there with similar concepts.

+[MiniMoSynth](http://minimosynth.com/) A Formfactor and open source/open hardware design to make ATTiny Blocks.
+Certainly the closest to what I have here.
+I do not really have a consistant strategy nor a consistant input like these little blocks.
+Check em out.

 [Rad-fi System from Bleep Labs](http://bleeplabs.com/store/the-rad-fi-system/) Uses Arduinos as building blocks for Synths on a breadboard.
 A collection of ATTiny micros with these sketches would be completely compatible with this system.
 [Bastl Kastle](http://www.bastl-instruments.com/instruments/kastle/kastle-synth/) uses 2 ATTiny85s that can be programmed with other features.